Diversity, Equity & Inclusion

 As our suppliers continue on their journey, McDonald’s will offer access to resources and tools, including sharing of best practices.

-Because our DNA is rooted in collaboration, we’re proud to join forces with the following organizations as early adopters to the Mutual Commitment pledge:
+Because collaboration is rooted in our DNA, we’re proud to join forces with the following organizations as early adopters to the Mutual Commitment pledge:

-Accenture, Alma, Baker McKenzie, Burrell Communications, Cargill, CPH Inc., Ecolab, Elkay Interior Systems (EIS), Everbrite LLC, Fair Oak Foods LLC, Flavor Reddy Foods LLC, FordHarrison LLP, Greenberg Traurig LLP, HAVI/The Marketing Store, IW Group Inc., New Horizons Baking Company, Omnicom Group, Perrino & Associates, Schreiber Foods, Tyson Foods, and Wieden+Kennedy
+Accenture, Admerasia, Advertising Production Resources, Inc., Alma, Analytic Partners, Inc., Canvas Worldwide, Cargill, Capgemini, Creata, Baker McKenzie, Burrell Communications, CPH Inc., Ecolab, Elkay Interior Systems (EIS), Everbrite LLC, Euromonitor International, Fair Oak Foods LLC, Flavor Reddy Foods LLC, FordHarrison LLP, Greenberg Traurig LLP, Halverson Group, HAVI/The Marketing Store, IW Group Inc., Kantar, Lopez Negrete Communications, Medallia, Narrative Media Group, New Horizons Baking Company, Omnicom Group, Perrino & Associates, Schreiber Foods, TSMGI, Tyson Foods, Voxpopme, and Wieden+Kennedy.

 We will also continue to act in tangible ways beyond the Mutual Commitment.